pyx-industries/julee/docs/architecture/framework.rst

 Julee is a framework for building resilient, transparent, and accountable digital product supply chains.
-It's a kind of orchestrator that manages :doc:`pipelines <solutions/pipelines>`, using a set of idioms based on :doc:`Clean Architecture <clean_architecture/index>` principles.
+It's a kind of orchestrator that manages :doc:`pipelines <solutions/pipelines>`, using a set of idioms based on `Clean Architecture <https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html>`_ principles.

 A "digital product supply chain" is a way of thinking about how work gets done.
 That work might involve humans, traditional automation, and AI agents or services.